MillionConcepts/wwu_spec/vnirsd_local_installation_guide.md

 own spectra.
 This is also useful for checking spectra files you plan to submit to the "official" VNIRSD database.

-Please not use this guide to deploy the VNIRSD on a public server.
+Please do not use this guide to deploy the VNIRSD on a public server.
 The settings here are perfectly good for running a local copy for your personal use, but they are both insecure and inefficient for installations facing the open internet.